9bie/sshdHooker/readme.md

 Other parameters:
 ```
+    -s   Manually specify the sshd process id to be injected (usually it will be obtained automatically)
-    -e   custom so file path，default is /tmp/hello.so
+    -e   custom so file path，default is /tmp/.g.so
-    -o   custom injector path，default is /tmp/.i.
+    -o   custom injector path，default is /bin/ntpd
     -m   change mode,defulat is 0, mode is 0 is to output to the file，output path is /tmp/.password.txt ，mode is 1 is to command execution mode
     -p   change payload，defsult is /tmp/.password.txt,if mode is 1，then use snsprintf to format the command and execute,Make sure the command contains both %s for format username and password
     -d   anto delete,If the value is anyone, any password is captured and deleted.Otherwise, it will be deleted after matching the entered username.